17richardj/researchit/README.md

 # Research It
 Research Done Right

-* To start the program
+In order to start the program:

-"node server.js"
+1. "node server.js"